 Machine Learning Researcher – Alphamoon

-How to build an acoustic drone detector with AI
+How to build an acoustic tracking system with embedded AI

 In the last few years its suddenly became possible to take noisy signals like images, audio or accelerometers and extract meaning from them, by using neural networks.
 Because we can run these networks on microcontrollers, and sensors themselves using little power, it becomes possible to interpret much more of the sensor data we’re currently ignoring.
 In this talk, Kira will talk about a particular case study at Alphamoon that used deep learning on a microcontroller to track moving UAVs based on acoustic sensor data.